diegonery465/diegonery465/README.md

 <br>

 ```
-Apaixonado por tecnologia, tenho experiência na área de Redes de Computadores | Segurança e conhecimento na área
+Apaixonado por tecnologia, tenho experiência na área de Redes de Computadores e Segurança da Informação e conhecimento na área
 de Desenvolvimento e Engenharia de Dados.

-Passionate about technology, I have experience in the area of computer networks and security and knowledge in
+Passionate about technology, I have experience in the area of Computer Networks and Information Security and knowledge in the
-the area of Development and Data Engineering.
+area of Development and Data Engineering.
 ```
 </h3>